 Psychogenic tremors are generally rare and typically are of sudden onset with a variable but rarely remitting clinical course and typically affect the trunk or limb with standing and/or using the limb respectively.

-The amplitude, frequency and severity of the tremor vary from patient to patient, but at its worst, tremor can cause severe functional disability.
+The frequency, amplitude and severity of the tremor may vary from patient to patient.